 Sesame seeds are high in fiber.
 One tablespoon of sesame seeds contains approximately the same amount of fiber as half a small banana.
 Of course, a tablespoon of sesame contains far too much fat for your dog.
 But, a sprinkling of crushed seeds may add to their daily fiber requirement if your pup isn’t already eating a high fiber kibble.
 Remember, it’s not yet clear whether dogs can digest sesame seeds and gain the full nutrition of this fiber source.

-Sesame seeds are often also touted as containing lots of antioxidants.
+Like sunflower seeds, sesame seeds are often also touted as containing lots of antioxidants.
 Antioxidants are compounds that prevent, correct, or reverse the damage done to cells in the body.
 The lignans and vitamin E in sesame seeds both function as antioxidants in your dog’s body.
-Studies on rats and humans have shown that eating sesame seeds increases the antioxidant activity in the blood, hopefully inducing a protective effect.
+Studies on rats and humans have shown that eating sesame seeds increases the antioxidant activity in the blood.
 It’s not yet clear whether these antioxidants have the same effects in dogs.

 What’s a Safe Amount?